joemoore/labs-practices-site/content/guides/packaging.md

 lastmod: '2021-02-26'
 subsection: Packaging
 team:
     - John Harris
 title: Packaging
 weight: 52
-oldPath: "/content/guides/kubernetes/packaging.md"
+oldPath: '/content/guides/kubernetes/packaging.md'
 aliases:
-- "/guides/kubernetes/packaging"
+    - '/guides/kubernetes/packaging'
 level1: Managing and Operating Kubernetes
 level2: Preparing and Deploying Kubernetes Workloads
 tags:
     - Kubernetes
 ---

 In Kubernetes, the desired state of the system is declared via resources sent to the API Server.
-Resources are stored as JSON or YAML files called *manifests*.
+Resources are stored as JSON or YAML files called _manifests_.
 The management of manifests can be cumbersome but there are many tools which can help.
 To inform tooling choices it is helpful to define the nature of the problems commonly encountered and identify the approaches that each tool takes to address them.